R-LP/Sales_Forecast_giova/README.md

 * Choose the prediction frame parameters

 * Hyperparameters aren't supposed to be modified but you can play if it improves your prediction

+## Specify what you want to predict

+In the *settings.py* file:
+* Specify the column of aggregation in the mapping of 'Granulcolname'

+* Then input the products'names you want to analyse.
+The input list can be a list of products or a list of lists of products.
+Aggregations will thus be computed at the list level to study forecasts on groups of products.

 ## Run the predictions